Yeꞌkuana language: Literature

-The first documentations of Ye’kuana in the nineteenth century consist of several wordlists by Schomburgk, followed by several comparative and ethnographic works.
-The early twentieth century saw more wordlists, moving away from works more generally about the Cariban languages to more specifically focusing on Ye’kuana.
+The first documentations of Yeꞌkuana in the nineteenth century consist of several wordlists by Schomburgk, followed by several comparative and ethnographic works.
+The early twentieth century saw more wordlists, moving away from works more generally about the Cariban languages to more specifically focusing on Yeꞌkuana.
 Escoriaza (1959 and 1960) provided a grammatical sketch.
-The 1960s and 70s mostly saw work on the ethnography of the Ye’kuana, including their mythology, political structure, and village formation.
+The 1960s and 70s mostly saw work on the ethnography of the Yeꞌkuana, including their mythology, political structure, and village formation.
 Schuster 1976 published a wordlist within his ethnography, but otherwise there was not much linguistic study in that time period.
 Heinen (1983–1984) published a grammar sketch couched in his mostly ethnographic study; Guss (1986) includes some texts in the language in his publication on oral tradition; and Hall (1988) published two volumes on morphosyntax and discourse analysis.
 Later, Hall (1991) looked at transitivity in verbs, amid many more ethnographic studies, and Chavier (1999) studied some further aspects of the morphology.
-A dictionary was published on CD-ROM, and most recently, Natália Cáceres’ MA thesis is a brief overview of the sociolinguistic profile of the Ye'kuana, while her doctoral dissertation presents a more complete descriptive grammar.
-Coutinho (2013) has also explored the number system of Ye'kuana, from a typological perspective.
+A dictionary was published on CD-ROM, and most recently, Natália Cáceres’ MA thesis is a brief overview of the sociolinguistic profile of the Yeꞌkuana, while her doctoral dissertation presents a more complete descriptive grammar.
+Coutinho (2013) has also explored the number system of Yeꞌkuana, from a typological perspective.